What is the QMB Program?

 The Qualified Medicare Beneficiary Program works with Medicare Advantage (Part C) Plans as well.
 Because you continue to pay your Part A and/or B premiums while enrolled in a Part C Plan, those costs will be covered, as well as any deductible, coinsurance, or copay for the services covered by Original Medicare.
 The savings on prescription drugs will also carry over to a Medicare Advantage Prescription Drug Plan (MAPD).

-However, you may still pay a premium for the Medicare Advantage Plan, as well as coinsurance or copays for additional benefits that Original Medicare doesn’t cover, like vision, dental, hearing, etc.
+However, you may still pay a premium for the Medicare Advantage Plan, as well as coinsurance or copays for additional benefits that Original Medicare doesn’t cover.

 How Do I Enroll in the QMB Program?